 A mini session does not allow time for your shy child to warm up to having photos taken.
 They also do not allow time for your wild child to get the wiggles out.
 (With regards to this, see the above mini sessions causing more stress applies here too).

 Families I work with are surprised when their children are asking to stay and play after the portrait session.

 With all the things above, it seems like I despise mini sessions.
 I don’t.
 I totally understand the appeal to them.
 They are often less expensive, shorter, and seem like the best of all worlds, fresh photos of your family, quickly.

 But when considering mini sessions ask yourself the point of the photos.
-What are you wanting captured and are you willing to have the extra stress for them?
+What is your goal for the photo session?
+Are you willing to have the extra stress for them?

 Now, I do think there are great times mini sessions work well.
 People that mini sessions work well for:

-As a photographer, I offer mini sessions in three ways.
+As a Seattle area photographer, I only offer mini sessions in two ways.

-If you’re convinced that maybe mini sessions aren’t the best option, join me for a full family session.
+Convinced that mini photo sessions are not the best option for your family?
+Join me for a full family session.
 Worst case, you try it out and go back to minis.
 But I bet you’ll feel a weight off your shoulders when you try a regular family session with me this year instead!